agilej/sparkle-doc/route_module.md

 * All route modules are automatically scanned and installed during framework's startup.
 * All route modules are orderless, means you should not design your route rules depend on specific roders.

+### Route's path template

+As you have seen above, you can define path variables with '{}' syntax for one route, these named parameters will be accessible through annotation `@PathVariable` or `WebRequest#pathVariable`

+Just remember, every path variable name must match:

+1. Start with a-z or A-Z
+2. Can only contains `a-z` `A-Z` `0-9` and `_`